dantrainor/puppet-openshift/README.md

 # Extending the module #

-Additional configuration items and Paramaters will be desired as the number of deployments increase and familiarity of OpenShift as a whole grows.
+Additional configuration items and Parameters will be desired as the number of deployments increase and familiarity of OpenShift as a whole grows.
 It is anticipated that most of these additional items will be implemented in the form of template changes.
 Simple knowledge of ERB will be required to implement this, though plenty of examples of simple ERB variable substitution and array walking exists throughout the code base.
 These changes are found in the 'templates/' directory of each module.

-To add Paramaters, study the contents and flow of the openshift/manifests/init.pp manifest.
-Assign a new Paramater where the other Paramaters are located, and follow the flow of Class calls and respective arguments to make the variables interoperable from within a template.
+To add Parameters, study the contents and flow of the openshift/manifests/init.pp manifest.
+Assign a new Paramater where the other Parameters are located, and follow the flow of Class calls and respective arguments to make the variables interoperable from within a template.